WordPress is an extremely

 System (CMS).

-you may not even realise it.
 At the last estimate, it was believed that

 12% of websites have been created using WordPress.
 This includes